HIST 502: Applied Historical Research – Spring 2015

 These are but a few of the questions we will address in this course.

 This is a course about methods, controversies, ideas and ideologies, and the ways history gets deployed in everyday life in the United States.
-We’ll learn from changing cultural landscapes, consider the politics of museum practice, and survey the pleasures and perils of historic preservation in the U.S. We’ll also plan our own public history apps.
+We’ll learn from changing cultural landscapes, consider the politics of museum practice, and survey the pleasures and perils of historic preservation in the U.S. We’ll also plan our own digital public history project.
 Along the way, we will meet practicing historians and think through what it means to practice and preserve history in an increasingly digital world.

 By the end of the course, students will be able to: